J-Reyes7/DistributedSystems/app/README.txt

 How to deploy:
-1) Build image frome Dockerfile
+1) Build image from Dockerfile
-2) Use this image to create a container using interactive mode.
-Since the Dockerfile exposes port 5000, please specify the ports using the following format (desired host port number):5000.
+2) Use this image to create a container which hosts the website for clients to use.
+Since the Dockerfile exposes port 5000 and 8000, please specify the ports using the following format (desired host port number):5000, same for 8000.
+3) Use docker build -t <image_name> . to create the docker image
+4) Use docker container run --publish <port:port> -d(detached can be emitted) <image_name> to run the container
-3) Once inside the container use the following to initialize the database:
+5) Now that the broker container is running, you can use the website to send messages to the broker for sub/unsub with topics included.
-    - python3
-    - from app import db
-    - db.create_all()
-4) Use exit() to exit python's interactive mode
-5) With the database now initialized, use flask run --host=0.0.0.0 to start the server
+6) Make sure the publishers also are dockerized using the same method from 1 to 4

 Description of design:
-I used flask for my web framework and sqlite3 for my database.
-When the client submits a GET request the server uses the else block of the home_page function to collect any database entries.
-An updated HTML page is then rendered and served to the client.
-The server handles a POST request in the if block of the home_page function.
-A 'symbols' object is first created using the data the client provided and subsequently added to the database.
-A GET request is then submitted and an updated HTML page is generated and served to the client.
+We used Flask to deploy the client part of the project.
+This allows multiple clients to sub and unsub to the broker.
+The broker takes a query string from the clients response in Flask and filters the request to the username and topics from the specified ticker.
+The information is then put into a textfile for that specific user and the information provider uses the textfile to generate personal webpages to render to each user.